 Rhinoplasty surgery is a complex surgical procedure that combines both artistry and surgical finesse to alter the shape and contour of the nose to achieve a more aesthetic nasal shape, which is harmonious with the facial proportions and also keeping in mind the functional aspects of the nose.

-At AZATACA Plastic Surgery, we specialise in Asian Rhinoplasty, which has a different philosophy from standard rhinoplasty.
-Our doctors have been trained and influenced by top rhinoplasty surgeons locally, from Europe, United States and Korea.
+Asian Rhinoplasty has a different philosophy from standard rhinoplasty.
 Depending on what is required the following enhancements can be made to the nose:

 - Augmentation of nasal dorsum that is flat with either nasal implants or autologous tissue